-Six Months Ended June 30,
+Nine Months Ended September 30,

 2023 2022

-Estimated fair values of stock options granted \$ \$ 27.67
+Estimated fair values of stock options granted \$ \$ 42.83

 Assumptions:

-Risk-free interest rate % 1.9% - 3.5%
+Risk-free interest rate -% 1.9% - 3.5%

-Expected volatility % 89.7% - 92.8%
+Expected volatility -% 89.7% - 92.8%

 Expected term (in years) 5.50 - 6.89

 The Company estimates the fair value of each stock option on the grant date, or other measurement date if applicable, using a Black-Scholes option pricing model, which requires it to make predictive assumptions regarding employee exercise behavior, future stock price volatility, and dividend yield.
 The Company estimates the risk-free interest rate based on the United States Treasury zero-coupon yield curve at the date of grant for the expected term of the option.
-The Company estimates its future stock price volatility using the weighted-average historical volatility calculated from a group of comparable public companies over the expected term of the option.
+The Company estimates its future stock price volatility using a weighted average historical volatility which takes into consideration the Company's historical volatility and historical volatility from a group of guideline companies, over the expected term of the option.
 The expected term of stock options is estimated using the average of the vesting tranches and the contractual life of each grant for employee options, or the simplified method, as the Company has limited historical information to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior for its stock option grants.
 The use of the simplified method is dependent upon the type of equity award granted and the term of the award.
 The Company has not paid dividends and does not expect to pay dividends in the foreseeable future.